waynegraham/ivanhoe-light/readme.md

 Now is a good time to create a good commit in git.
 This is also a good time to read Tim Pope's [A Note About Git Commit Messages][messages].
-Go ahead and read that, I'll wait here.
+Go ahead and read that, I'll wait here...

 ![waiting](http://funnyasduck.net/wp-content/uploads/2012/12/funny-now-wait-cat-toilet-bathroom-bin-trash-garbage-pics.jpg)

 ## A Simple Form

-Now we're getting somewhere!
-We have a connection established, but we need to actually be able to pass

-We want to create a form that allows us to submit new moves.
-We can do this by mixing HTML and our PHP variables.
-In the `main` HTML element, we can create a form like this:
+We need a way to pass information to our application here.
+In HTML, you do this with a **form**.
+We want to create a form that contains all the data we need to store in the database (name, email address, move, and ip address), so we need to define those as HTML elements.
+In the `<main>` element (after the `<h1>` heading), add the following form:

 ```php
 <form action="<?php echo $self?>" method="post">